- Academic Programs

-No. Application to the EAP can be made only one time – during your senior year of high school OR as a first year college student.
-If you are not admitted to the EAP, you can complete your prerequisite coursework at Oregon State and then apply for admission to the Doctor of Pharmacy program through the regular admission process.
+Yes.
+You can apply to EAP Oregon twice.
+You can apply as a high school senior and again as a college student.
+You cannot apply as a first year college student and then again at a different time in college.
+If you are not admitted to EAP Oregon, you can complete your prerequisite coursework and then apply for admission to the Doctor of Pharmacy program through the regular admission process.

 No, EAP students are expected to complete their prerequisite coursework in four years, as with other undergraduate students.
 This gives EAP students the opportunity to complete a bachelor's degree with a major of their choice as undergraduates.

 Although it is not required, it is recommended that students interested in pursuing an education in pharmacy gain experience in the field.
-This is especially true for students interested in the EAP.
+This is especially true for students interested in EAP Oregon.
 Health-related classes, job-shadowing, volunteering, working in a pharmacy and informational interviewing are some excellent ways to gain experience.
-If admitted to the EAP, students will be required to gain healthcare-related experience prior to entering the Pharm.D. program.
+If admitted to EAP Oregon, students will be required to gain healthcare-related experience prior to entering the Pharm.D. program.

-Doing well in rigorous high school courses is a beneficial asset to your EAP application.
-However, Honors/AP/IB courses are not required for admission to the EAP.
+Doing well in rigorous high school courses is a beneficial asset to your EAP Oregon application.
+However, Honors/AP/IB courses are not required for admission to EAP Oregon.

 Yes.
-Weighted GPAs are considered as part of the EAP admissions process.
+Weighted GPAs are considered as part of the EAP Oregon admission process.

 Applicants who do not meet the minimum criteria will be considered on a case-by-case basis.
 We recommend that you still apply to EAP Oregon and then the Admissions Committee will reach out to you, if they require any additional material to help in their decision making.